 - Select the certificate type to use for authentication.

 - Default certificate signed by Firebox — This is the default.

 - Third party certificates — Select from a list of installed third party certificates.

 - If you selected Third party certificates, select a certificate from the Certificate drop-down list.

 - If you want to use a certificate authority (CA) to validate the client certificate, select the Validate client certificate check box and select a CA certificate from the CA Certificate drop-down list.

 For more information about certificates, see About Certificates.

-To use this authentication method, you must configure your XTM device as an authentication server.
-For more information, see Configure Your Device as an Authentication Server.
+To use this authentication method, you must configure your Firebox as an authentication server.
+For more information, see Configure Your Firebox as an Authentication Server.